Good Manufacturing and Distribution Practices

 EU-FDA mutual recognition of inspections of medicines manufacturers enters operational phase

-The US Food and Drug Administration (FDA) had completed the capability assessments of drug manufacturing regulatory authorities in these eight EU countries, recognising them as capable to carry out good manufacturing practice (GMP) inspections.
+The US Food and Drug Administration (FDA) completed the capability assessments of drug manufacturing regulatory authorities in these EU countries, recognising them as capable to carry out good manufacturing practice (GMP) inspections.
 The remaining EU countries will be assessed by the FDA on a rolling basis, to be completed by 15 July 2019.

 For its part, the European Commission confirmed that the US FDA has the capability, capacity and procedures in place to carry out good manufacturing practice (GMP) inspections at a level equivalent to the EU, earlier in 2017.

 This important agreement, which updates the mutual recognition agreement from 1998, strengthens reliance upon each other’s inspection expertise and resources.
 Mutual benefits for EU authorities and the FDA include:

 - The ability to focus inspection resources on other parts of the world where active pharmaceutical ingredients and medicines for the EU or US markets are manufactured